-- their contribution to inter-agency working, which includes providing a coordinated offer of early help when additional needs of children are identified - ensuring that an effective child protection policy is in place, together with a staff behaviour policy - ensuring staff are provided with Part One of Keeping Children Safe in Education (DfE 2019) and Annex A and are aware of specific safeguarding issues - ensuring that staff induction is in place with regards to child protection and safeguarding - appointing an appropriate senior member of staff to act as the Lead Designated Senior Person.
-It is a matter for individual schools and colleges as to whether they choose to have one or more Deputy Designated Senior Person. - ensuring that all of the Designated Senior Persons (including deputies) should undergo formal child protection training every two years (in line with HSCP procedures) and receive regular (annual) safeguarding refreshers (for example via e-bulletins, meeting other DSPs, or taking time to read and digest safeguarding developments) - prioritising the welfare of children and young people and creating a culture where staff are confident to challenge senior leaders over any safeguarding concerns - should ensure that children are taught about safeguarding, including online safety.
+- their contribution to inter-agency working, which includes providing a coordinated offer of early help when additional needs of children are identified - ensuring that an effective child protection policy is in place, together with a staff behaviour policy - ensuring staff are provided with Part One of Keeping Children Safe in Education (DfE 2019) and Annex A and are aware of specific safeguarding issues - ensuring that staff induction is in place with regards to child protection and safeguarding - appointing an appropriate senior member of staff to act as Lead Designated Safeguarding Lead - ensuring that all of the Designated Senior Persons (including deputies) should undergo formal child protection training every two years (in line with HSCP procedures) and receive regular (annual) safeguarding refreshers (for example via e-bulletins, meeting other DSPs, or taking time to read and digest safeguarding developments) - prioritising the welfare of children and young people and creating a culture where staff are confident to challenge senior leaders over any safeguarding concerns - should ensure that children are taught about safeguarding, including online safety.
 Schools should consider this as part of providing a broad and balanced curriculum. - ensuring appropriate filters and appropriate monitoring systems are in place to safeguard children from potentially harmful and inappropriate online material.
-Additional information to support governing bodies and proprietors is provided in Annex C of Keeping Children Safe in Education (DFE 2019). - Having a senior board level lead to take leadership responsibility for the organisation's safeguarding arrangement.
+Additional information to support governing bodies and proprietors is provided in Annex C of Keeping Children Safe in Education (DFE 2019). - Having a senior board level lead to take leadership responsibility for the organisation's safeguarding arrangements